Salmaishak/Web-Scrapping-Using-Beautiful-Soup/README.md

 # Web Scraping Using Beautiful Soup
 This repository contains Python scripts that scrape information from TripAdvisor for hotels, restaurants, and attractions in Egypt using BeautifulSoup library.
+Data was scraped for attractions, hotels and restaurants for the six most popular Egyptian cities (Cairo, Alexandria, Giza, Luxor, Hurghada and Sharm El-Sheikh).
+Around four thousand places were collected.
 ## Requirements
 To run scripts, you'll need:
 <ul>